 The deliverables in the second pass include:

-The first pass collected high level data.
+The first pass collected high level data used to make a value stream map, which is a form of process map.
 Now we want low level data.
 One technique that works real well is to gather representatives that do the work into a large room.
 Next, hand out medium sized post-it notes and ask each person to write down their tasks involved in processing an order into a shipped product.